Jamie Stone (politician): Parliamentary career

 Stone had been re-elected for the Tain and Easter Ross Ward at the 2017 Local Government elections a month earlier.
 He resigned his seat on Highland Council after he was elected as an MP.

 Since his election, Stone has raised various local issues in the House of Commons such as the provision of healthcare facilities in the Scottish Highlands.
 Stone has also sponsored early day motions to investigate allegations of abuse by G4S on behalf of UK Visas and Immigration and has supported the rollout of free, early years childcare.

 During the 2019 general election, Stone campaigned with the Liberal Democrats slogan 'Stop Brexit', saying “This General Election is our best chance to elect a government to stop Brexit".
-He was re-elected as MP for Caithness, Sutherland and Easter at the 2019 general election with an increased vote share of 37.2% and a decreased majority of 204.
+He was re-elected as MP for Caithness, Sutherland and Easter Ross at the 2019 general election with an increased vote share of 37.2% and a decreased majority of 204.

 At the 2024 general election, Stone was again re-elected, with an increased vote share of 49.4% and an increased majority of 10,489.

 On 9 September 2024, Jamie Stone was elected unopposed as Chair of the Petitions Committee.